QME Exam Prep and Continuing Ed

 Chiropractors who want to become a QME in California are required to complete a 25-hour Industrial Disability Evaluator (IDE) training course.
 This IDE course is approved by and meets the California's Division of Workers' Compensation requirements for a chiropractor to apply for the QME exam and appointment.

 The QME exam is notoriously difficult to pass!
 This virtual prep class is designed to break down the material in a way that makes the exam less daunting.
-It is a "drip" course, in that the content builds from one week to the next, until you have a full pool of knowledge at the end!
+Course includes self-paced, on-demand video lessons and quizzes, live instruction webinars and our interactive flashcard study guide.

 Dr. Mark Zuber, D.C. has taught industrial medicine for over 25 years.
 He maintains an active clinical practice and also is an active QME in the California system.